Mallory Knox: 2018–2019: Mallory Knox and farewell tour

 On 14 February 2018, lead vocalist Mikey Chapman left the group and has since started a new band called Black Sky Research.
 The remaining members of Mallory Knox released a statement announcing that bassist Sam Douglas, after singing co-lead with Chapman, would take on sole lead vocal duties.

 On 19 February 2018, Mallory Knox premiered a new song, "Black Holes", and revealed that they started working on a new record.

 On 15 May 2019, they announced the release of a self-titled album, and premiered a new single, "White Lies".
 On 10 June, the band released a second single, "Guts", followed by the song "Livewire" on 15 July.
 A fifth single, "Wherever", was announced on 12 August.

 The new record, Mallory Knox, was released on 16 August 2019, through A Wolf At Your Door Records.
 On the same day, the band began a headline tour across the UK.

 On 9 September 2019, the band released a statement, in which they confirmed that they will be breaking up after finishing their forthcoming headline UK tour.

 2023–present: Reunion

 On 24 December 2023, Slam Dunk announced an exclusive Mallory Knox reunion set at their respective 2024 Slam Dunk North and South festivals, including the return of original vocalist Mikey Chapman for the first time since his departure in 2018.
 They have since announced the 'Asymmetry Anniversary UK tour' taking place 13-20 October 2024.
+They released “Afterglow”, their first single in 9 years, in 2026.
+This is also their first single with Mikey Chapman back on lead vocals, ever since Sam Douglas’ departure.